Mark Enverga: Early life and education

-Mark Enverga was born in Mauban to Wilfrido Enverga and Mary Grace McCormick.
-He is the only son and he has 2 other siblings.
+Mark Enverga was born in Manila to Wilfrido Enverga, who would later serve as 1st district representative and governor of Quezon, and Mary Grace McCormick.
+He is the only son, with two other siblings.
 He is also the grandson of Manuel S. Enverga, a former congressman and founder of the Luzonian Colleges (now Manuel S. Enverga University Foundation).

 He studied at Les Roches, where he graduated with a diploma in Hotel and Restaurant Administration in 1999.
 He attended at Southern New Hampshire University and graduated with a Bachelor of Applied Science in Hospitality Administration in 2001 and a post-graduate Masters of Business Administration in 2003.
 He took a special course on governance in Ateneo de Manila School of Government.

 Political career

-Enverga ran as a representative for Quezon's 1st congressional district in 2007 and elected.
+Enverga ran as a representative under the Nacionalista Party for Quezon's 1st congressional district in 2007 and was elected.
 He was reelected in 2010 and 2013.
-He served until 2016 when he was replaced by his sister Katrina.
+He served until 2016, when he was replaced by his sister Katrina.
 During that time, he was a member of the House of Representatives Electoral Tribunal and House Committee on Rural Development.

 He was elected again in 2019 since.
 He also currently serves as a chairperson of the House Committee on Agriculture and Food since 2019.
 He was reelected in 2022.
-On February 6, 2023, he was named legislative caretaker of Valenzuela City's 1st district, which became vacant as a result of Rex Gatchalian's appointment as Secretary of Social Welfare and Development.
+On February 6, 2023, he was named the legislative caretaker of Valenzuela's 1st district, which became vacant as a result of Rex Gatchalian's appointment as Secretary of Social Welfare and Development.